iustin/slides/namespaces.md

 ## About

-- A set of slides with information gathered from man pages, Wikipedia, random web sites
+- A set of slides with information gathered from various places
+  - man pages, Wikipedia, blog posts, mailing list archives, etc.
 - Main goal was to solidify my own understanding of the issue
+  - and present a somewhat logical introduction to this complex topic
 - Corrections very welcome!
   - but note this glances over a million small details
   - note: licensed as CC BY-SA 4.0